Julian-Nash/simple-flask-demo/readme.md

 - We won't be using a domain name
 - We won't be creating certificates/serving HTTPS requests
 - We'll be using Github as a remote repository

+### How to follow this guide

+There's a few ways to follow along:

+- Clone this repo to your local machine and set up a new remote repository
+- Copy the source and create the files/directories yourself on your local machine

+Either way, you'll need to push your code to a remote repo as we'll be pulling the code into the virtual macine.

 ### Dependencies